paologaleotti/blaze/README.md

 > [!IMPORTANT]
 > While blaze is already used and working flawlessly in production, it's still evolving and may have breaking changes in the future.

+You can find the full documentation with examples [here](https://github.com/paologaleotti/blaze/wiki).

 ## Features
 - Minimal and low overhead
 - Production ready